ArdanaCLM/ardana-dev-tools/README.md

 #### ardana-vagrant-ansible

-This is a simple wrapper script that leverages the .astack-env file to setup the environment appropriately and then runs ansible-playbook command against the cloud, using the vagrant.py script found under ardana-dev-tools/ansible/hosts as the inventory file, so that ansible
+This is a simple wrapper script that leverages the .astack_env file to setup the environment appropriately and then runs ansible-playbook command against the cloud, using the vagrant.py script found under ardana-dev-tools/ansible/hosts as the inventory file, so that ansible